ELE115/idea-gradle-template/README.md

 New files and folders appear:
   * `.gradle` folder: this is where Gradle put some temporary files. *You don't need to touch it.*
   * `.idea` folder: this is where IntelliJ IDEA put its files in. *You don't need to touch it.*
-  * `build` folder: this is where Gradle put its output files in. *You don't need to touch it.*
+  * `build` folder (you may not see it now, but you will see it soon): this is where Gradle put its output files in. *You don't need to touch it.*
   * `gradle` folder: internal settings for Gradle are stored here. *You don't need to touch it.*
   * `src/main/java` folder: **Here is where you should put your program files in!**